 - A student is entitled to appeal a decision made in the judicial process.
 Appeals must be made in writing within five (5) class days of the notification and must be consistent with provisions of the University Housing Judicial Code. - 2.
-The Director of Residence Life is the appeal officer for the cases originally heard by the Area Coordinators.
-The AVSPL is the appeal officer for cases heard by the Director of residence life.
-The Vice President of Student Life is the appeal officer for cases heard by the AVSPL.
+The Assistant Director of Residence Life is the appeal officer for the cases originally heard by the Area Coordinators.
+The Director of University Housing is the appeal officer for cases heard by the Assistant Director of Residence Life.
+The AVSDS is the appeal officer for cases heard by the Director of University Housing.
+The Vice President of Student Affairs & Enrollment Management is the appeal officer for cases

+- heard by the AVPDS.
 The decision of the designated appeal officer is final. - 3.
-The appeal may be sought on two grounds: - a. there was an error in the hearing procedure - b. there is new evidence or information material to the case which was not available at the time of the hearing - 4.
+The appeal may be sought on two grounds: a. there was an error in the hearing procedure b. there is new evidence or information material to the case which was not available at the time of the hearing. - 4.
 The appeal shall state its grounds.
 The Appeal Officer has five (5) class days to make a written determination on the appeal.
-Notification shall be sent to the alleged, the Hearing Officer, and the Associate Vice-President.
+Notification shall be sent to the alleged, the Hearing Officer, and the AVPDS.
 If the Appeal Officer finds that one of the two above grounds existed, the matter shall be returned to the Hearing Officer for reopening of the case to allow reconsideration of the original determination and/or sanctions.